-The natural consequence of this abomination will be a global society that is desolate of godliness, as God-fearing folk of all sorts will be forced into voluntary exile (bug-out) or martyrdom.
-Furthermore, I think this depraved society that is willing to worship a man and take the mark, that God will supernaturally strip from their hearts and minds every single fruit of the Spirit as listed here: “But the fruit of the Spirit is love, joy, peace, longsuffering, gentleness, goodness, faith, Meekness, temperance: against such there is no law” [Galatians 5:22-23].
-The marked may be able to squeak by for a little while in a state of denial, briefly satisfied with earthly pleasures and coping mechanisms; but their demise shall be rapid, and after only a handful of weeks of trying to fool themselves, mutually assured destruction (M.A.D) starts to look like a viable option for them.
+The natural consequence of this abomination will be a global society that is desolate of godliness, as God-fearing folk of all sorts will be forced into martyrdom or exile.
+Furthermore, I think this depraved society that is willing to worship a man and take his mark, that God will supernaturally strip from their hearts and minds every single fruit of the Spirit as listed here: “But the fruit of the Spirit is love, joy, peace, longsuffering, gentleness, goodness, faith, Meekness, temperance: against such there is no law” [Galatians 5:22-23].